-What does Online Marketing mean?
+What does Online Marketing mean in SEO?

 Originally there were two established roots used to get traffic into a website: